-Whilst our formal face to face training sessions have stopped due to social distancing measures, we are able to provide training 'remotely'.
+Whilst our formal in-person training sessions have halted temporarily due to social distancing measures, we are able to provide training 'remotely'.
 Take a look at our events pages for details of upcoming virtual training and webinars.
 Our webinars are recorded and stored on our information resources page if you prefer to access these in your own time.
 Alternatively give us a call to find out more about the bespoke training we can offer.

 If you are caring for someone affected by Huntington’s disease, please make sure you following social distancing guidance, self-isolating guidance if you experience COVID-19 symptoms and support the person you care for in shielding themselves if the NHS has recommended they do so.

 You can also find more in-depth information on COVID-19 and caring via our ‘Tips for carers on protecting those with Huntington's from COVID-19’ infographic.

-If the person you support / care for is 'social distancing' rather than 'shielding' and they are still going to the shops, they may find our letter for supermarkets and retail staff helpful.
+If the person you support / care for is still going to the shops, they may find our letter for supermarkets and retail staff helpful.
 The letter explains more about Huntington's and its effects to those who may not understand the disease.

 To help NHS staff and emergency services better understand Huntington's disease and how COVID-19 can affect someone with Huntington's, we have produced a 'COVID-19 letter for NHS and emergency services.'

 People in England, over the age of 11 years, are required by law to wear a face mask or covering in various enclosed settings.
 In Wales face masks and coverings are compulsory in all indoor settings.
 Find out more about wearing a face mask or face covering, where they can be obtained and what to do if the person you care for finds wearing a face mask / covering difficult here.

 There are lots of official resources where you can access additional advice: